ssl-hep/ServiceX/helm_charts/docs/architecture.md

  - [func-adl-servicex](https://pypi.org/project/func-adl-servicex/) for the func-ADL query language Supports both xAOD and uproot files.
  - [tcut-to-qastle](https://pypi.org/project/tcut-to-qastle/) translates TCut selection strings.
 Supports only uproot files.

- Each client provides an API for specifying a query, which is ultimately represented as an abstract syntax tree in [Qastle](https://github.com/iris-hep/qastle).
+ Each of the above clients provides an API for specifying a query, which is ultimately represented as an abstract syntax tree in [Qastle](https://github.com/iris-hep/qastle).
+The `qastle` is then handed off to the frontend package, which manages the interaction with ServiceX.

-[Need Gordon to expand here on package organization, func-ADL, Qastle]

- Both clients then rely on the [ServiceX frontend](https://pypi.org/project/servicex/) package, which contains the code for communicating with a ServiceX backend.
+The [ServiceX frontend](https://pypi.org/project/servicex/) package contains the code for communicating with a ServiceX backend.
 The workflow is as follows:
  - Given a query, the ServiceX frontend constructs a JSON payload for the request.
+The JSON payload contains the `qastle`, the DID, and anything else necessary to run the query.
  - It then hashes the request and checks a local cache which it maintains.
-   - If the request is identical to one which the user has submitted previously, it asks the backend for the data associated with the older request.
+   - If the request is in the local request cache, then the system tries to load the data from the local disk cache.
+If it can't be found on the local disk cache, it requests the data from the backend.
+If any of these steps fail, then it moves onto the below step.
    - Otherwise, it submits a new transformation request to the backend.

+Some technical details of the above process:

+- Since the JSON payload completely specifies a request to run on the backend, hashing it becomes a cache lookup key
+- The cache is maintain on a local disk (its location is configurable)
+- The frontend can deliver the data several ways:
+  - Wait until the complete transform request has occurred, or return the data bit-by-bit as each piece of work is finished by ServiceX
+  - The data can be copied locally to a file by the frontend code, or a valid Minio URL can be returned instead (valid for about one day after the request), and, as a last option, as a single large `awkward` or `pandas` object.
+In the case of `awkward`, lazy arrays are used.
+In the case of `pandas` the data must be rectilinear, and fit in memory.
+  - The data comes back as a ROOT file or `parquet` file, depending if you ask for the `xAOD` backend or the `uproot` backend.
+This is backed into the transformers that operate on these two types of files, and does need to be fixed.
+If you ask for an `awkward` or `pandas.DataFrame` the format conversion is handled automatically.
+- Errors that occur during the transformation on the backend are reported as python exceptions by the frontend code.

 <B>Q:
-  * Can we say here how the data gets delivered?
-Technology, format, etc.?
-  * Are errors reported somewhere?
-  * What is the cache?
-Minio?
-How does it checks if data is still there?
   * TODO:
     * Fix schema - transformers also talk to RMQ
     * Fix schema - what talks to postgresql? </B>